smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 SmartAnthill Single-LED Pairing is based on Even Simpler Secure Pairing (ESSP) protocol, as described above.
 MITM Check for Single-LED Pairing is performed as follows:

 * User is asked to bring Device close to the webcam which is located on SmartAnthill Central Controller
-* Client sends a program which asks LED to blink, using `Binking-Function(random-nonce-sent-by-Client)=AES(key=random-nonce-sent-by-Client,data=MITM-check-key)` as a pattern.
+* Client sends a program which asks LED to blink, using `Binking-Function(random-nonce-sent-by-Client)=AES(key=MITM-check-key,data=random-nonce-sent-by-Client)` as a pattern.
 TODO: Built-in Plugin to produce AES(...) reply.
 * Accordingly, Device starts blinking the LED
 * Client, using webcam, recognizes blinking pattern and makes sure that it matches expectations.
 * If expectations don't match, program may be repeated with a *different* random-nonce-sent-by-Client